adamtwig/D4D/README.md

 src
-	-- AMP_AT.py - current working code to enumerate specific users patterns of movement
+	-- AMP_AT.py - current working code to specific users patterns of movement
 	-- anon_data_AT.py - generates an "anonymized" dataset with timesteps removed
 	-- ant_pairs_AT.py - aggregates movements between antennas for all users
 	-- BC_working - directory dedicated to Bishal's migration code